pmndrs/zustand/docs/previous-versions/zustand-v3-create-context.md

 }
 ```

-Or, reach out some third-party libraries that provide Zustand v3-like APIs:
+Or reach out to some third-party libraries that provide Zustand v3-like APIs:

 - https://github.com/charkour/zustand-di
 - https://github.com/arvinxx/zustand-utils